 The Company appointed SLAMCI as its fund manager, adviser, administrator, distributor and transfer agent that provides management, distribution and all required operational services.
 Under the Management and Distribution Agreement (MDA), SLAMCI receives aggregate fees for these services at an annual rate of 1.00% of the net assets attributable to shareholders on each valuation day.
-Moreover, under the Transfer Agency Agreement, SLAMCI receives aggregate fees for these services at an annual rate of 0.15% of the net assets attributable to shareholders on each valuation day.
+Moreover, under the Transfer Agency Agreement, SLAMCI receives aggregate fees for these services at an annual rate of shareholders on each valuation day.